melonproject-archive/documentation/chapters/factory.md

 `uint[]` - An exhaustive array of each Melon fund's current share price.
 `uint[]` - An exhaustive array of each Melon fund's creation time.
 `string[]` - An exhaustive array of each Melon funds' name.
-`address[]` - An exhaustive array of each Melon fund's quote asset token address.
+`address[]` - An exhaustive array of each Melon fund's denomination asset token address.
 &nbsp;